James Gibbons (footballer)

-A graduate of the Port Vale youth-team, he enjoyed a short loan spell at Leek Town in the 2016–17 season and made his first-team debut at Vale Park in December 2016.
-He established himself in the first-team during the 2017–18 season and though he found himself frequently overlooked the following season he managed to regain his first-team place during the 2019–20 campaign.
+A graduate of the Port Vale youth team, he enjoyed a short loan spell at Leek Town in the 2016–17 season and made his first-team debut at Vale Park in December 2016.
+He established himself in the first team during the 2017–18 season, and though he found himself frequently overlooked the following season, he managed to regain his first-team place during the 2019–20 campaign.
 He helped the club to win promotion out of League Two via the play-offs in 2022, before signing with Bristol Rovers in June 2022.
+He spent the second half of the 2023–24 season on loan at Cambridge United, after which he joined the club permanently.